-- 1. A plan administered by a qualified insurance company; - 2.
-Establish a trust with a bank or trust company; - 3.
-Belong to Colorado's Public Employees Retirement Association (PERA); - 4.
+- 3. Belong to Colorado's Public Employees Retirement Association (PERA); - 4.
 Invest in the same manner as PERA is authorized.
 It is authorized to make a broad range of investments, with these limitations on common or preferred stock: - 1.
 The aggregate amount of moneys invested in corporate stocks or corporate bonds, notes, or debentures which are convertible into corporate stock or in investment trust shares shall not exceed 65% of the then book value of the fund. - 2.
 No investment of the fund in common or preferred stock, or both, of any single corporation shall be of an amount which exceeds 5% of the then book value of the fund, nor shall the fund acquire more than 12% of the outstanding stock or bonds of any single corporation.

-The Employee's Pension Plan investments at December 31, 2008 are reported at fair market value.
+The Employees' Pension Plan investments at December 31, 2009 are reported at fair market value.
 The Employees' Pension Plan investments are shown below:

-Fair Market Credit Rating
+Fa ir Market Credit Rating

 Value Maturity Rating Agency

 Stocks, bonds and mutual funds:

-Domestic Stocks 259,253 n/a Not Rated n/a
+Domestic Stocks \$ 478,197 n/a Not Rated n/a

-International Stocks 6 n/a Not Rated n/a
+International Stocks 74,170 n/a Not Rated n/a

-Mutual Funds 175,878 n/a 4 Star Morningstar

-Mutual Funds 124,926 n/a 3 Star Morningstar
+Mutual Funds 285,371 n/a 3 Star Morningstar

-Mutual Funds 65,803 n/a 2 Star Morningstar

-Money Market Mutual Funds 89,460 n/a Not Rated n/a
+Money Market and Other 39,069 n/a Not Rated n/a

-Total Investments \$ 715,326
+Total Investments \$ 876,807